caroso1222/notyf/README.md

 - 1s duration
 - Render notifications in the top-right corner
 - New custom notification called 'warning' with a [ligature material icon](https://google.github.io/material-design-icons/)
-- Error notification with custom duration and color
+- Error notification with custom duration, color and dismiss button

 ```javascript
 const notyf = new Notyf({